Analogs of Dirichlet $L$-functions in chromatic homotopy theory

 where $\Zp^{\otimes t}[\chi]$ is the representation associated to the character $\Zpx\x\zx{N'}\xrightarrow{(a,b)\mapsto \chi_p(a)\chi'(b)a^t}(\Zp[\chi])^\x$. \end{cor*} In a subsequent paper, we will relate the group cohomology $H_c^1(\Zpx\x \zx{N'};\Zp^{\otimes k}[\chi^{-1}])$ in \Cref{cor:hfpss_d_k1_gp_coh} to congruences of the $p$-adic Eisenstein series $E_{k,\chi^{-1}}$, using \Dieudonne theory of height $1$ formal groups and formal $A$-modules.

-Assembling the computations of homotopy groups of the Dirichlet $K(1)$-local spheres in \Cref{Sec:pi_Dirichlet_j}, we record the homotopy groups of the Dirichlet $J$-spectra in \Cref{thm:pi_dirichlet_j}.
+Assembling the computations of homotopy groups of the Dirichlet $K(1)$-local spheres in the first three subsections of \Cref{Sec:pi_Dirichlet_j}, we record the homotopy groups of the Dirichlet $J$-spectra in \Cref{thm:pi_dirichlet_j}.
 These homotopy groups are related to the special values of the corresponding Dirichlet $L$-functions: \begin{thm*}\textup{(\ref{thm:dirichlet_j_gbn})} Assume $N=p^v>1$.
 For all integers $k$ satisfying $(-1)^k=\chi(-1)$, we have

-where the possible multiplicative difference of the ideals $\mathcal{I}_{k,\chi}$ and $\mathcal{D}_{k,\chi}$ of $\Z[\chi]$ contains the principal ideal $(2)$ in $\Z[\chi]$. \end{thm*} This computation of Dirichlet $J$-spectra allows us to compare the spectrum $J(N)$ with the Dedekind $\zeta$-function attached to $\Q(\zeta_N)$.
+and the possible multiplicative difference of the ideals $\mathcal{I}_{k,\chi}$ and $\mathcal{D}_{k,\chi}$ of $\Z[\chi]$ contains the principal ideal $(2)$ in $\Z[\chi]$. \end{thm*} This computation of Dirichlet $J$-spectra allows us to compare the spectrum $J(N)$ with the Dedekind $\zeta$-function attached to $\Q(\zeta_N)$.
 The comparison does not work directly, as the latter has only zero special values.
-Instead, we focus on \emph{totally real} abelian extensions of $\Q$. \begin{defn*}(\ref{defn:J_K}) Let $\Kbb/\Q$ be a finite abelian extension and $N$ be the smallest integer such that $\Kbb\subseteq\Q(\zeta_{N})$.
-We define:
+Instead, we focus on \emph{totally real} abelian extensions of $\Q$. \begin{thm*}\textup{(\ref{thm:J_K_Dedekind})} Let $\Kbb/\Q$ be a totally real finite abelian extension and $p^v$ be the smallest integer such that $\Kbb\subseteq \Q(\zeta_{p^v})$.
+Denote the Galois group $\gal(\Q(\zeta_{p^v})/\Kbb)$ by $G$.
+Then